 Logs are captured depending on how & where the Falkor app is used.

-This is the most common scenario is when someone signs into a single device, and starts a story.
-The logs are uploaded as pages are completed/viewed.
+This is the most common scenario - someone signs into a single device and starts interacting with the content.
+The logs are uploaded as stories and streams are completed/viewed.

 Once all pages in a chapter are completed, the chapter is set to "Complete".
 Once all chapters are completed, the story is set to "Completed".